ansys/pyansys-dev-guide/doc/source/coding-style/pep8.rst

 Maximum line length
 -------------------
-For source code lines, best practice is to keep the length at or below 100 characters.
+For source code, best practice is to keep the line length at or below 100 characters.
 For docstrings and comments, best practice is to keep the length at or below 72 characters.